 What Is Pressure Loss?

-Recommended air speed in air ducts:
+Recommended air motion speed rate inside the air ducts:

 |Type||Air speed, m/s|

 |Main air ducts||6,0 - 8,0|

 |Air distribution ducts||1,5 - 2,0|

 |Extract grilles||1,5 – 3,0|